 For many people, bruxism is an unconscious habit.
 They may not even realize they’re doing it until someone comments that they make a horrible grinding sound while sleeping.
 For others, a routine dental checkup is when they discover their teeth are worn or their tooth enamel is fractured.

-Other potential signs of bruxism include aching in the face, head and neck.
-Your dentist can make an accurate diagnosis and determine if the source of facial pain is a result from bruxism health.
+Other potential signs of bruxism include aching in the face, head, and neck.
+Your dentist can make an accurate diagnosis and determine if the source of facial pain is a result of bruxism health.

 The appropriate treatment for you will depend on what is causing the problem.
 By asking careful questions and thoroughly examining your teeth, your dentist can help you determine the potential source of your bruxism.
 Based on the amount of tooth damage and its likely cause, your dentist may suggest: